Covid Protocol at Piedmont UU Church

 What can I expect at Piedmont UU Church as risk levels in our communities change?

 The Regathering Committee determines risk based on the advice of local experts, U.S. Covid Tracker, and the CDC while keeping in mind that unvaccinated children and immunocompromised individuals are part of our community.
 The Covid Tracker analyzes reported cases, hospitalizations, and infection rate.
+The church’s Covid Safety Chart is consulted and safety recommendations are shared at in-person gatherings.

 We encourage Piedmont UU members to take advantage of the church spaces available so your group can meet during low and medium risk waves.
 Contact the office for current guidelines on refreshments.
 Individual groups may make a covenant to have a higher level of precaution.
 They should not relax cautionary measures currently in place.